In Orange County, wildflowers tend to bloom starting in March.

-These trails are not blanketed with wildflowers, because most California wildflowers that I know are small and delicate.
+These trails may not be blanketed with wildflowers, because most California wildflowers that I know are small and delicate.
 So take your time and keep your eyes out for some of the wildflowers I have listed in my guide below.

 - Just opened again in 2022.
 The Environmental Nature Center took it over from Cal State Fullerton.
 Visit the Nature Center, then try the Chaparral Trail to see wildflowers and check the Oakwood Trail and Sensory Trail for blossoms.
 Warning: Parking can be VERY difficult up here in the canyon.

 Whiting Ranch Wilderness Park is a great spot during big bloom years!
 Visit the park from seven days a week from 7 a.m. to sunset for wonderful wildflower views.
 Minors must be accompanied by an adult – and I usually don’t recommend this spot for families because of the mountain lion risk here.
 So just be aware that it is a risk.

 Bommer Canyon is open for self-guided access on designated trails especially during Wilderness Access Days (February 18, 2023) and another Wilderness Access Day in March (March 18, 2023).
-Sticky Monkeyflower and Popcorn Flower have been known to sprout.
+Sticky Monkeyflower and Popcorn Flower have been known to sprout here.

 Buck Gully Reserve in Newport Beach is open daily from dawn to dusk.
 Keep an eye out for coast sunflower in bloom along the trails, and travel at your own pace.

 Limestone Canyon Nature Preserve Wilderness Access Day usually happens early in April.
 The Irvine Ranch Natural Landmarks grants public access (for self-guided hikes) to this wilderness area for free, but requires pre-registration.
 This is a great activity for families with teens as the terrain is a little more challenging for young children.

 Guided Wildflower Hikes in Orange County